 General Education Diploma Overview

 The second section requires an essay, for which 45 minutes is allowed.
 The multiple-choice questions test the student's skills in correct word usage and mechanics, such as punctuation and capitalization.
 The essay judges the student's ability to write an explanatory or informational piece using correct grammar rules.

-Students have 70 minutes to complete the 50 multiple-choice questions in this section.
+Students have 70 minutes to complete the multiple-choice questions in this section.
 This exam tests the student's skills to interpret geographic, economic, historical and civic concepts and principles through writing and visual academic concepts.

-Students may use a calculator to complete the first part of this two-part, 50-question test, which is allotted 45 minutes for each part.
-This test measures the student's reasoning and analytical skills using numbers, charts, word problems and diagrams.
-Content includes number operations and sense, geometry, data analysis, statistics, probability, algebra, patterns and functions.
-Mental math knowledge is tested in the second part.
+Students may use a calculator to complete the first part of this two-part test, which measures the student's reasoning and analytical skills using numbers, charts, word problems and diagrams.
+Content focuses on quantitative problem solving and algebraic problem solving.